 BIG TIP: watch out for hotels listing themselves as Ubud location but in reality they’re nowhere near the centre of town.
 Check their map.
 If they say 10mins walk expect 20mins.
 If they are 10 mins or more drive away, budget time and $ for transport into town unless they have a shuttle service.

 Finally…. get out of town for a sunrise adventure.

 It’s worth getting up at 2am to see the sunrise from the summit of a volcano.
-I’ve done the climb 165+ times with Sharing Bali guests and every climb was memorable and worth the effort.
+I’ve done the climb 165+ times and every climb was memorable and worth the effort.
 Nothing beats the sense of achievement and the fresh perspectives on life enjoyed at the top.
 Soaking in the hot springs is your reward for the early wake up call.

 If you have places you’d like me to check out or recommend, drop me an email (email@example.com) or a message on FB.

 FYI.
 I do have limits… I’m a mountain and village gal so I don’t go south of Ubud unless I’m going to the airport or Nusa Lembongan and I don’t really do resorts.